julianazhu/sparkify-redshift-etl/README.md

 $ export AWS_SECRET_ACCESS_KEY=<YOUR_AWS_ACCESS_KEY_ID>
 ```

-3a. **OPTIONAL:** Run the Redshift setup script to create the necessary IAM
+3. **OPTIONAL:** Run the Redshift setup script to create the necessary IAM
 role, permissions, Redshift cluster if you do not already have those set up.

+You can adjust the configuration details (e.g. AWS region, DB credentials) by
+ editing `dwh_config.json` before running the setup script.

 ```
 $ python3 setup_redshift.py
 ```

-3b.
-Replace the `dwh.cfg` configuration file with your AWS details for your
-Redshift Cluster & IAM.

 4. Run the ETL scripts to load the data into the Redshift Cluster
 ```